solita/solita.github.com/_posts/2021-09-03-rudiments-of-data-wrangling-in-rust.md

 data wrangling task.
 It involves reading and parsing a large CSV file, and then extracting rows that meet certain criteria.
-It's nothing that couldn't be done in Python, or even with a shell script in Unix, but hopefully it serves as an example of how these kinds of common tasks could be done in Rust, and as a basis for extension.
+It's nothing that couldn't be done in Python, or even with a shell script in Unix, but I hope it serves as an example of how these kinds of common tasks could be done in Rust, and as a basis for extension.

 The Rust program presented here can be found on